Jonathan2251/lbd/source/funccall.rst

 Other features supporting
 -------------------------

-This section support features of $gp register caller saved register in PIC addressing mode, variable number of arguments and dynamic stack allocation.
+This section supports features of $gp register caller saved register in PIC addressing mode, variable number of arguments and dynamic stack allocation.

 Run Chapter9_2/ with ch9_3_vararg.cpp to get the following error,